• Skip to primary navigation

 two bowls of cheese spaetzle with grated cheese and onions behind it

 Käsespätzle originated in the Schwaben region, the southwestern region of Germany.
-Because Germany and Austria share a lot of cuisines, it is also commonly eaten in Austria as well!
+Because Germany and Austria share a lot of cuisines, it is also commonly eaten in Austria as well (just like this Strawberry Swiss Roll Recipe!).

 The first record of Spaetzle was recorded around 1725.
 Though spaetzle is thought to be a lot older than this, there are no written records of the dish before this time.